ubinux/dnf/README.md

 ```
  /home/test/dnf/.rootfs-x86 is not exist. mkdir /home/test/dnf/.rootfs-x86.
-Creating repo
+Creating repo ...

+Scanning repo ...
+#

   Note
     - Because dnf tui reads configuration from `pwd`, please make sure the above steps are in the same directory same as you run init.
-    - Dnf tui will save what you have done continuous until you run init again.
+    - Dnf tui will save what you have done until you run init again.
 ```

 After init, then, you can manage packages by TUI or command line.